markdicksonjr/config/README.md

 ```

 Then, call config.Load on a pointer ref to an instance of the newly-created struct.
 Ensure any property in the instance
-is initialize to what you want the default value of that field to be.
+is initialized to what you want the default value of that field to be.
 Any slice should be initialize to an empty slice
 for best results:

 ```go